sammyd/sammyd.github.com/source/_posts/2013-03-10-building-a-range-selector-with-shinobi-charts-part-iv-adding-a-value-tracking-annotation.markdown

 ---

-Welcome to the fourth (and probably final) post in my series about building a range selector using ShinobiChart for iOS.
+Welcome to the fourth (and probably final) post in my series about building a range selector using ShinobiCharts for iOS.
 If you haven't already read the previous parts then it might be worth a look to describe how we got to where we are now
 ([part I](/blog/2013/01/11/building-a-range-selector-with-shinobi-charts-part-i-linking-2-charts/),